Ferenc Kossuth: Career

 In 1885, he was decorated for his services by the Italian government.
 His last great engineering work was the construction of the steel bridges for the Nile.
 In 1894, he escorted his father's remains to Hungary, and the following year resolved to settle in his native land and took the oath of allegiance.

+Political career

 As early as 1867, he had been twice elected a member of the Hungarian diet, but on both occasions refused to accept the mandate.
 On 10 April 1895, he was returned for Tapolca and in 1896 for Cegléd, and from that time took an active part in Hungarian politics.
 In the autumn of 1898 he became the leader of the obstructionists or "Independence Party", against the successive Dezső Bánffy, Kálmán Széll, Károly Khuen-Héderváry and István Tisza administrations (1898–1904), exercising great influence not only in parliament but upon the public at large through his articles in the Egyetértés.

 The elections of 1905 having sent his party back with a large majority, he was received in audience by the king and helped to construct the Sándor Wekerle ministry, in which he was Minister of Commerce.
 In his cabinet role, Kossuth had many opportunities of turning to account his technical and economic experience.
 At the critical period of the Coalition, he showed throughout solid ability, in contrast to Gyula Justh, who in 1909 brought about the break-up of the Independence Party, which split into the Kossuth and the Justh wings.

 In consequence of increasing ill-health, Kossuth withdrew more and more from active politics, and only appeared in Parliament on special occasions.
 When in the summer of 1913 the two wings of the Independence Party were again united, Count Mihály Károlyi undertook their actual leadership.
 In articles published in the Budapest, Kossuth continued to express his views.
 He made his last appearance in Parliament on 30 October 1913.
 From his bed of sickness, to which he was confined from the autumn of 1913 onwards, he declined any participation with Károlyi against the Triple Alliance policy of the dual monarchy.